 6 Top Attractions in KeriKeri, New Zealand

 Kerikeri is more than just the fruit bowl of the north.
-There are attractions in Kerikeri showing the recent history that goes back to the first Europeans and has two of New Zealand’s oldest buildings.
-It also has waterfalls and walks in the bush, and these attractions in Kerieri will keep you busy all day.
+Kerikeri has attractions that showcase its recent history, dating back to the arrival of the first Europeans, and features two of New Zealand’s oldest buildings.
+It also features waterfalls and bush walks, and these attractions in Kerikeri will keep you busy all day.

 Powered by GetYourGuide